Skip to content ↓

 2. Companies' own websites

-As with any job search, you should also think about the type of organisation that you want to work for, and then search for vacancies via the organisations own websites.
+As with any job search, you should also think about the type of organisation that you want to work for, and then search for vacancies via the organisations’ own websites.

 If you really want to work for a particular organisation, and they are not currently advertising for an apprentice, it is worth contacting them to express your interest.
 Send a good cover letter and your CV, and ask to be kept on file.
-Due to the “Apprenticeships Levy”, many companies are being considering starting to offer apprenticeships, and your expression of interest may just kick start them into the process and get your foot in the door.
+Due to the “Apprenticeships Levy”, many companies are considering starting to offer apprenticeships, and your expression of interest may just kick-start them into the process and get your foot in the door.

 3. Use one of the many search engines

 There are many search engines specifically for finding an apprenticeship.
-For example, All About School Leavers, Not Going to Uni and Careers World
+For example, UCAS Apprenticeships, All About School LeaversNot Going to Uni and Careers World